Back to Blog

 How to Build Deep Learning Models?

-As you may well know, it’s important to know some basic math concepts before diving into anything related to Machine Learning, and Deep Learning is not an exception.
-Thankfully, programming libraries and frameworks can help optimize much of the math in training a Deep Learning Model.
+It’s important to know some basic math concepts before diving into anything related to Machine Learning, and Deep Learning is not an exception.

 Yet, having a grasp of Basic Notation in Linear Algebra, using Python libraries and frameworks like Keras, TensorFlow, PyTorch, and NumPy is highly recommended.